 Heart disease symptoms depend on what type of heart disease you have.

-Symptoms of heart disease in your blood vessels (atherosclerotic disease)
+Symptoms of heart disease in your blood vessels

-Cardiovascular disease symptoms may be different for men and women.
-For instance, men are more likely to have chest pain; women are more likely to have other symptoms along with chest discomfort, such as shortness of breath, nausea and extreme fatigue.
+Coronary artery disease symptoms may be different for men and women.
+For instance, men are more likely to have chest pain.
+Women are more likely to have other signs and symptoms along with chest discomfort, such as shortness of breath, nausea and extreme fatigue.

-Symptoms can include:
+Signs and symptoms can include:

-Chest pain, chest tightness, chest pressure and chest discomfort (angina)
+- Chest pain, chest tightness, chest pressure and chest discomfort (angina)

-Shortness of breath
+- Shortness of breath

-Pain, numbness, weakness or coldness in your legs or arms if the blood vessels in those parts of your body are narrowed
+- Pain, numbness, weakness or coldness in your legs or arms if the blood vessels in those parts of your body are narrowed

-Pain in the neck, jaw, throat, upper abdomen or back
+- Pain in the neck, jaw, throat, upper abdomen or back

-You might not be diagnosed with cardiovascular disease until you have a heart attack, angina, stroke or heart failure.
+You might not be diagnosed with coronary artery disease until you have a heart attack, angina, stroke or heart failure.
 It's important to watch for cardiovascular symptoms and discuss concerns with your doctor.
 Cardiovascular disease can sometimes be found early with regular evaluations.

 Heart disease symptoms caused by abnormal heartbeats (heart arrhythmias)

-A heart arrhythmia is an abnormal heartbeat.
 Your heart may beat too quickly, too slowly or irregularly.
-Heart arrhythmia symptoms can include:
+Heart arrhythmia signs and symptoms can include:

-Fluttering in your chest
+- Fluttering in your chest

-Racing heartbeat (tachycardia)
+- Racing heartbeat (tachycardia)

-Slow heartbeat (bradycardia)
+- Slow heartbeat (bradycardia)

-Chest pain or discomfort
+- Chest pain or discomfort

-Shortness of breath
+- Shortness of breath

-Fainting (syncope) or near fainting
+- Fainting (syncope) or near fainting

 Heart disease symptoms caused by heart defects

-Serious congenital heart defects — defects you're born with — usually become evident soon after birth.
-Heart defect symptoms in children could include:
+Serious heart defects that you're born with (congenital heart defects) usually are noticed soon after birth.
+Heart defect signs and symptoms in children could include:

-Pale gray or blue skin color (cyanosis)
+- Pale gray or blue skin color (cyanosis)

-Swelling in the legs, abdomen or areas around the eyes
+- Swelling in the legs, abdomen or areas around the eyes

-In an infant, shortness of breath during feedings, leading to poor weight gain
+- In an infant, shortness of breath during feedings, leading to poor weight gain

 Less serious congenital heart defects are often not diagnosed until later in childhood or during adulthood.
 Signs and symptoms of congenital heart defects that usually aren't immediately life-threatening include:

-Easily getting short of breath during exercise or activity
+- Easily getting short of breath during exercise or activity

-Easily tiring during exercise or activity
+- Easily tiring during exercise or activity

-Swelling in the hands, ankles or feet
+- Swelling in the hands, ankles or feet

-Heart disease symptoms caused by weak heart muscle (dilated cardiomyopathy)
+Heart disease symptoms caused by diseased heart muscle (cardiomyopathy)

 In early stages of cardiomyopathy, you may have no symptoms.
 As the condition worsens, symptoms may include:

-Breathlessness with exertion or at rest
+- Breathlessness with activity or at rest

-Swelling of the legs, ankles and feet
+- Swelling of the legs, ankles and feet

-Irregular heartbeats that feel rapid, pounding or fluttering
+- Irregular heartbeats that feel rapid, pounding or fluttering

-Dizziness, lightheadedness and fainting
+- Dizziness, lightheadedness and fainting

-Heart disease symptoms caused by heart infections
+Heart disease symptoms caused by heart infection

-Endocarditis is an infection that affects the inner membrane that separates the chambers and valves of the heart (endocardium).
-Heart infection symptoms can include:
+Endocarditis is an infection that affects the inner lining of your heart chambers and heart valves (endocardium).
+Heart infection signs and symptoms can include:

-Shortness of breath
+- Shortness of breath

-Weakness or fatigue
+- Weakness or fatigue

-Swelling in your legs or abdomen
+- Swelling in your legs or abdomen

-Changes in your heart rhythm
+- Changes in your heart rhythm

-Dry or persistent cough
+- Dry or persistent cough

-Skin rashes or unusual spots
+- Skin rashes or unusual spots

-Heart disease symptoms caused by valvular heart disease
+Heart disease symptoms caused by heart valve problems (valvular heart disease)

 The heart has four valves — the aortic, mitral, pulmonary and tricuspid valves — that open and close to direct blood flow through your heart.
-Valves may be damaged by a variety of conditions leading to narrowing (stenosis), leaking (regurgitation or insufficiency) or improper closing (prolapse).
+Many things can damage your heart valves, leading to narrowing (stenosis), leaking (regurgitation or insufficiency) or improper closing (prolapse).

-Depending on which valve isn't working properly, valvular heart disease symptoms generally include:
+Depending on which valve isn't working properly, valvular heart disease signs and symptoms generally include:

-Shortness of breath
+- Shortness of breath

-Swollen feet or ankles
+- Swollen feet or ankles

 When to see a doctor

-Shortness of breath
+- Shortness of breath